ACCESS-NRI/system-tools/README.md

 ```
 module avail system-tools/ncdu
 ```
-It also works without the `model-tools` namespace:
+It also works without the `system-tools` namespace:
 ```
 module avail ncdu
 ```